omar-alzant/mySite/content/projects/Gallery-React-/index.md

 blog_tags: ["react"]
 status: "react"
 weight: 26
-summary: "We’re going to make a simple Gallery, where we can add photos.”.
+summary: "We’re going to make a simple Gallery, where we can add photos.
 "
 links:
     external_link: